ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 CampusCare is **not** a diagnostic tool.
 It avoids alarming or speculative results and keeps communication safe and concise.

-### Target Audience
-The system is designed for **college students**, whose symptom patterns typically align with these seven common illnesses.
-By intentionally restricting scope, we reduce hallucinations and support responsible decision-making.

-### Business Context
-CampusCare AI can be integrated into university healthcare systems—for example, UT Austin’s University Health Services—next to resources such as:
-- “Request an Appointment”
-- “My UTHA Patient Portal”
-- Wellness & after-hours care tools

-Universities benefit through:
-- Reduced unnecessary clinic traffic
-- Improved student engagement with health resources
-- A scalable, accessible, and safe symptom-guidance tool

 ---

 ## 🧠 Techniques Implemented & System Design